The 2021 Stevens SWCD Annual Report was printed as a special edition in the Stevens County Times. Click here to read our review.

 The Stevens SWCD has adopted the County Local Water Management Plan as it’s comprehensive plan.
 The county recently extended the existing water plan (see below) indefinitely, because of the pending implementation of the One Watershed One Plan system, which will develop management plans based upon major watersheds instead of along county boundaries.

 Stevens SWCD receives several grants from the state that help us deliver conservation programs and provide cost share for projects within the county.
-Some of these grants are funded by the Clean Water Land & Legacy Amendment and as a result, require a report of expenses and outcomes at the end of each here.
-These required reports are:
+Some of these grants are funded by the Clean Water Land & Legacy Amendment.

-You can also click here to visit the Legislative Coordinating Commission website for more details about how Clean Water funding is spent.
+You can click here to visit the Legislative Coordinating Commission website to look up what projects in our county have received Clean Water funding and for more details about how Clean Water funding is spent.

 Stevens SWCD receives state and federal grant funding for work done on behalf of the Pomme de Terre River Association, a joint powers board including SWCD and county representatives from the 6 counties in the watershed.
 Please visit www.pdtriver.org for information about funding received through the Pomme de Terre River Association.